Our Verdict

 With a handheld weight of under 4 pounds, the Cleanview XR is easy to maneuver and can glide across various surfaces, effortlessly transitioning from hardwood to carpet.

-We tested the Cleanview XR on upholstery, cleaning up coffee grounds using the included dusting brush.
+We tested the Cleanview XR on upholstery, using the included dusting brush to clean up coffee grounds.
 While it successfully removed many of the coffee grounds we spread across pillows and an ironing board, it left behind more than we would've liked.

 The package deal also comes with a wall mount for storage convenience, but you can also lean it against a wall, and it will stay put if you want to avoid the mount.